My Partner Doesn't Like My Friends. Is That Okay?

-When my coworker Amy* went on vacation recently, I assumed her partner would go with her.
+When my colleague Amy* went on holiday recently, I assumed her partner would go with her.
 But I was wrong.
 Amy was going to visit her college friends, and Bryan* can't stand being around them.
-So he stayed home.
+So he stayed at home.

 When I asked if that bothered Amy, she said no. She doesn't need Bryan to like her friends, or to hang out with them.
 And she understands that their personalities just don't mesh.
 Still, it felt strange to me, because all the rom-coms I've ever watched told me that your friends are a huge litmus test for your partner.
 If they don't get along, then your partner isn't a good match, right?